Contact Us

 3. Conduct User Research

-After gathering the requirements, the next step in product discovery is user research.
+After gathering the requirements, the next step is user research.

 This is where you dive deeper into understanding your users.